 We may also need to share your personal data with a regulator or to otherwise comply with applicable law or judicial process or if we reasonably believe that disclosure is necessary to protection our rights and/or to comply with judicial or regulatory proceedings, a court order or other legal process.

-We may transfer the personal data we collect about you to other countries including, in particular, Bermuda, the Cayman Islands, Switzerland, the United Arab Emirates, countries within the European Economic Area, the United Kingdom and the United States of America, where the parties listed above are based for the purposes outlined in the table above.
+We may transfer the personal data we collect about you to other countries including, in particular, Australia, Bermuda, the Cayman Islands, Switzerland, the United Arab Emirates, countries within the European Economic Area, the United Kingdom and the United States of America, where the parties listed above are based for the purposes outlined in the table above.
 Those countries may not have the same standard of data protection laws as your country.

 Where this is the case and where required, we will (or will require a processor to) put in place appropriate safeguards to ensure that your personal data is treated in a manner that is consistent with and respects the laws on data protection in your country.
 Transfers of personal data within the Cheyne Capital group are covered by our intra-group data processing and transfer agreement which incorporates standard contractual clauses.
 If you require further information about this you can request it from email@example.com.